 Financial aid is money provided to help bridge the gap between your own resources and the amount needed to pay for the cost of attending college.
 The primary responsibility for meeting the cost of a college education rests with the student and family to the extent they are able to pay.
 A formula established by the U.S. Congress takes into accounts your family income and assets to determine this ability.
 Grants, loans, scholarships, college work-study are just some of the types of aid offered by Southwestern.

 Everyone!
 The only way to determine your eligibility to receive financial aid funds is to apply for it.
-File your FAFSA as soon as possible after January 1 to receive priority processing.
+File your FAFSA as soon as possible on or after October 1 to receive priority processing.

 If you filed a FAFSA for the last academic year, you can renew your FAFSA online by going to www.fafsa.ed.gov and clicking on "Fill out a Renewal FAFSA."